 |Address||#01-59/61, Bright Centre, 55 Lorong L Telok Kurau, Singapore 425500|

-This hidden heartland diner is on a nondescript stretch off Still Road, not far from the famed colourful shophouses of Joo Chiat.
+This hidden heartland diner is on a nondescript stretch off Still Road, not far from the famed colorful shophouses of Joo Chiat.
 The dog-friendly spot, which has been a fixture in the area since 2006, is a great place to catch up over good food: think pasta, salad, and sharing platters.
 We recommend making yourself at home in the alfresco area and simply watching the world go by.
-However, before visiting, make sure to check the menu on the internet, as it is subject to change.
+However, before visiting, check the menu on the internet, as it is subject to change.

 |Contact Details||+65 8786 1948|

 |Address||778 North Bridge Road, Singapore 198746|

 Afterwit is a modern Mexican cafe that serves a variety of unusual tacos, quesadillas, and burritos.
 The modest halal eatery combines local flavors into traditional Mexican fare to create an enticing menu.
 Try their unique flavors, such as biryani burritos and tom yum shrimp quesadillas, both of which are around $15!

 The food was fantastic!
 A huge improvement from our last time here.
 We had the taco platter – 6 tacos on a plate.
 The tacos held up their fillings well and maintained a good crunch at every bite.
 Every single one was well seasoned and well balanced and the proteins cooked perfectly!
 Will definitely return for more. – Qistina Aliffi